You can watch a short video on this process here: How to Create a Multi-Layer Maps

 - Search Boundary: The service that allows users to search for a human-readable address on the map references addresses across the globe.
 To ensure that users are only directed to meaningful search results, we support the ability to limit search results to a predefined area.
 To set a search boundary, simply hold “shift,” then click and drag on the map.

-- Clusters: To improve performance and help users meaningfully interpret large amounts of point data, Socrata uses a methodology called clustering for grouping nearby points together.
+- Clusters: To improve performance and help users meaningfully interpret large amounts of point data, Data & Insights uses a methodology called clustering for grouping nearby points together.
 In this section, users can control their clustering options, including the zoom level at which clusters first appear, the geographic area each cluster represents, and the size of the cluster on the map.